Satisfactory Academic Progress

 - State programs and university scholarships have higher GPA requirements for renewal.

 All students must maintain a certain pace of coursework completion to ensure they graduate within the maximum timeframe.

-- Students must successfully complete 75% of their total attempted hours.
+- Students must successfully complete 75% of their St. Edward's attempted hours.
 This is calculated by dividing the total number of credit hours the student has successfully completed by the total number of credit hours the student has attempted.
 Successful completion is earning a grade of A, B, C, D, or Pass that counts towards the degree plan.

-- All coursework is counted towards attempted hours – including coursework taken when the student didn’t receive financial aid, when the student was in a different major, degree or program, whether the coursework represents remedial (basic skills), incomplete coursework, or repeated coursework.
+- All St. Edward's coursework is counted towards attempted hours – including coursework taken when the student didn’t receive financial aid, when the student was in a different major, degree or program, whether the coursework represents remedial (basic skills), incomplete coursework, or repeated coursework.